khativibhu/TicTacToeGame/README.md

 # Tic Tac Toe Game

-   This project is a tic tac toe 3*3 board game with reset game functionality and clear visual feedback for current turn and result.
+   This project is a tic tac toe 3 X 3 board game with reset game functionality and clear visual feedback for current turn and result.

 # React + Vite